pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

   ```

   The deployment takes some time.
 You can run `kubectl get pods` periodically
   to check the status of deployment.
-When Pachyderm is deployed, the command
+When MLDM is deployed, the command
   shows all pods as `READY`:

   ```s